NeoZorK/neozork-hld-prediction/docs/testing/tests-directory-structure.md

-# Tests Directory
+# Tests Directory Structure

-This directory contains all test files for the NeoZork HLD Prediction project.
+This document provides a comprehensive overview of the test directory structure for the NeoZork HLD Prediction project.

 > ⚠️ **Version Information**: v0.5.2 is the last version that supports Docker and Apple Container testing.
 Current version: v0.5.3